-Anacortes homeowners often ask us the same three questions.
+Anacortes homeowners often ask us the same questions.
 Here are the short answers.

 Costs depend on roof size, material, complexity, and access.
 Most Anacortes homes fall in a typical range for the Skagit County market; coastal exposure can push material choice toward more durable options.
 We provide firm written estimates after an on-site consultation.